How To Navigate A Friendship Breakup

 The course of a romantic breakup is familiar to most, since it’s been explored extensively in movies, media, literature, and pop culture.
 However, this isn’t the only type of breakup a person might experience in their lifetime.
 Ending a friendship can also be considered a type of breakup, and it also has the potential to pose challenges to one’s emotional and mental well-being.
 Let’s explore friendship breakups in more detail—specifically, why friendships may end, how such an event might affect mental health, and strategies for moving forward.

-What may cause a friendship to end?
+What may cause friendships to end?

 Friendships can be valuable additions to a person's life, providing a potential source of emotional support, companionship, inspiration, belongingness, and fun.
 Research suggests that one’s social connectedness may predict mental health, indicating the importance of having friends and others in your life that you can lean on.
-However, not all friendships are created equal, and there may come a time in some cases where one or both parties believe it’s time to end it.
+However, not all friendships are created equal, and there may come a time in some cases when one or both parties believe it’s time to end it.

 Sometimes, the end of a friendship comes as the result of mutual agreement.
 In others, it tapers off gradually due to life changes or conflicting priorities, like gradually growing apart from a childhood friend.
 In still others, a conflict could lead to the end of the connection.
 For instance, one study from 2021 found that, among early adolescents, conflict and betrayal were cited as the most common reasons for the dissolution of a friendship.
 In other words, it’s not uncommon for a friendship to end suddenly as a result of a fight or a significant disagreement that can’t be overcome.